amalto/platform6-service-typescript/README.md

 > For now React is the only supported library on Platform 6.

 The user interface must export a single main React component through a bundled JavaScript file (see [Webpack](https://webpack.js.org/) for bundling and [Babel](https://babeljs.io/) for transpiling).
-This script will be injected and displayed on the [Platform 6 portal].
+This script will be injected and displayed on the _Portal_.

 ### Platform 6 UI components